An Enquiry Concerning the Principles of Morals: Method

-But, whether in the end Hume purports to provide a normative ethical theory, rather than a merely descriptive theory of moral psychology, is a contentious issue among Hume scholars.
+But, whether in the end Hume provides a normative ethical theory, rather than a merely descriptive theory of moral psychology, is a contentious issue among Hume scholars.

 Sentimentalism and reason

 Hume defends his sympathy-based moral sentimentalism by claiming that, contrary to moral rationalism, we can never make moral judgments based on reason alone.
 Reason deals with facts and draws conclusions from them, but, all else being equal, it could not lead us to choose one option over the other; only our sentiments can do this, according to Hume.
 Hume writes that: